Adachihumio/cpuminer-koto/README.md

 that is required for Koto mining, while pruning the remaining bits of the client in order for the resulting miner to be as light as possible.

-All of the code is believed to be open and free.
-If anyone has a claim to any of it, please, post your case on the corresponding Bitcoin Talk forum [https://bitcointalk.org/index.php?topic=1326803.0](thread) or contact the author via [email](mailto://crypto.jeronimo@gmail.com).

-See file RELEASE_NOTES for change log and compile instructions.

 Requirements
 ------------